 Annie was raised in California with a Chinese-American background.
 At a very early age, Annie began to adopt an interest in design and fashion.
 Her passion for the arts grew steadily in her adolescent years and by high school, she was certain of her destiny to become a fashion designer.
 During her sophomore year of high school, Annie visited Paris to learn patternmaking techniques and began designing her own life through fashion.
 Under the training of world-renowed professors, Annie won first place in her Pattern Making curriculum in Paris.
-After graduating high school in 2006, Annie moved to New York City to begin schooling at the prestigious Parsons School of Design.
+After graduating high school, Annie moved to New York City to begin schooling at the prestigious Parsons School of Design.

 As early as her freshman year at Parsons, Annie already began to achieve recognition in the school.
 In the acclaimed Fusion Fashion Show vs FIT, she won first place with her STAR collection, featuring chic, clean-cut fashion with an urban/street look of confidence.
 This collection was inspired and dedicated to her most influential professor.
 During her later years at Parsons, Annie also delved in a variety of internships, including at Marc Jacobs and Oscar de la Renta.

 After graduating Parsons, Annie joined LVMH Group, Louis Vuitton New York, as an assistant designer.
 This position eventually led to Dior commissioning her to work on their fashion campaign for their collection and obsession jewelry.
 While continuing to do campaigns for Dior over the following two years, Annie also worked for CFDA as a PR coordinator, leading fashion houses and magazine clients such as Marc Jacobs and Harper's Bazzar USA.